aranahmed/Arans-Blender-Game-Tools/README.md

 # Aran's Game Tools for Blender

-**Aran's Game Tools** is a Blender add-on designed to streamline common game asset preparation tasks, especially for Unreal Engine workflows.
-It provides tools for mesh renaming, vertex color ID map generation, lightmap UV creation, and more—all accessible from the Blender UI.
+Welcome to **Aran's Game Tools**!
+This Blender add-on is a collection of little helpers for anyone prepping assets for Unreal Engine or just wanting to speed up some repetitive Blender tasks.
+It's not perfect, but it gets the job done and saves you some clicks.

 ---

-## Features
+## What It Does

 - **Loose Parts to Vertex Colors:**
-  Assigns unique vertex colors to each disconnected mesh island (loose part) for easy ID map creation.
+  Quickly color each floating mesh island (loose part) with a unique vertex color.
+Great for making ID maps.

 - **Bake Vertex Colors to Texture:**
-  Bake your vertex color ID map to a texture for export to game engines.
+  Take those vertex colors and bake them down to a texture you can export.

-- **Create Vertex Groups from Loose Parts:**
+- **Vertex Groups from Loose Parts:**
-  Optionally create a vertex group for each loose part.
+  Optionally, make a vertex group for each loose part (if you want to select them later).

-- **Lightmap UV Generation:**
+- **Lightmap UVs:**
-  Automatically create and unwrap a second UV channel for lightmapping, compatible with Unreal Engine.
+  One-click creation of a second UV channel for lightmaps, ready for Unreal.

-- **Custom Prefix/Suffix Tools:**
-  Easily set naming conventions for static meshes, VFX meshes, and LODs.

-- **Export Path Management:**
+- **Naming and Export Helpers:**
-  Set and manage export directories for Unreal Engine assets.
+  Set up prefixes, suffixes, and export paths for Unreal Engine assets.

 ---

-## Installation
+## How to Install

-1. Download or clone this repository.
+1. Download or clone this repo.
 2. In Blender, go to **Edit > Preferences > Add-ons > Install**.
-3. Select the `.zip` or the folder containing this add-on.
+3. Pick the `.zip` or the folder with this add-on.
 4. Enable **Aran's Game Tools** in the add-ons list.

 ---

-## Usage
+## How to Use

-All tools are available in the **3D Viewport > Sidebar (N) > Game Tools** tab.
+Everything shows up in the **3D Viewport > Sidebar (N) > Game Tools** tab.

 ### Vertex Color ID Map

 1. Select your mesh.
-2. In the **Game Tools** panel, click **Loose Parts to Vertex Colors**.
+2. In the panel, click **Loose Parts to Vertex Colors**.
-   - Optionally, enable "Create Vertex Groups from Loose Parts" to generate vertex groups.
+   - If you want vertex groups, check "Create Vertex Groups from Loose Parts" first.
-3. To bake the vertex colors to a texture, click **Bake Vertex Colors to Image**.
+3. To bake the colors to a texture, click **Bake Vertex Colors to Image**.

 ### Lightmap UVs

 1. Select your mesh(es).
-2. In the **Game Tools** panel, enable **AutoUnwrap Lightmap UVs**.
+2. Check **AutoUnwrap Lightmap UVs** in the panel.
 3. Click **Create Lightmap UVs**.

-### Naming and Export Tools
+### Naming & Export

-- Set prefixes, suffixes, and export paths as needed for Unreal Engine compatibility.
+- Set your prefixes, suffixes, and export paths as needed.

 ---

 ## Requirements

 - Blender 3.0 or newer (tested on Blender 4.3)
+- Cycles render engine (for baking vertex colors to a texture)

 ---

 ## Known Issues

-- **Performance:** The loose parts detection can be slow on very large or complex meshes.
+- **Slow on Big Meshes:** If your mesh has a ton of loose parts or vertices, the loose parts tool can take a while.
-- **Vertex Color Layer Overwrite:** If you run the loose parts tool multiple times, it will create multiple "LooseParts" vertex color layers.
+- **Vertex Color Layers:** Running the loose parts tool more than once will keep making new "LooseParts" layers.
-- **Bake Node Setup:** The bake operator replaces certain nodes in the active material; custom node setups may be affected.
+- **Bake Node Setup:** The bake operator messes with your material nodes—if you have a fancy node setup, it might get changed.
-- **No Undo for Some Actions:** Some operations (like UV creation) may not be fully undoable in all Blender versions.
-- **Limited Color Palette:** If you have more loose parts than colors in the palette, colors will repeat.
+- **Limited Colors:** If you have more loose parts than colors in the palette, colors will repeat.
+- **Undo:** Some things (like UV creation) might not undo perfectly.

 ---

-## Planned Features
+## Plans for the Future

-- **Faster Loose Parts Detection:** Optimize the algorithm for large meshes.
+- Make loose part detection faster for big meshes.
-- **Custom Color Palettes:** Allow users to define their own color sets.
+- Let you pick your own color palette.
-- **Batch Export Tools:** Export multiple assets with one click.
+- Batch export tools for lots of assets at once.
-- **Better Error Handling:** More robust checks and user feedback.
+- More robust error messages and checks.
-- **Support for More Bake Types:** Including AO, normals, etc.
+- Support for baking other maps (AO, normals, etc).
-- **Improved UI/UX:** More intuitive controls and documentation in the Blender UI.
+- Nicer UI and more in-panel help.

 ---

-## Development
+## Contributing

-Feel free to fork, contribute, or submit issues!
+If you find a bug, have an idea, or want to help out, open an issue or a pull request!

 ---